🌴

 🎯 Quick Summary: California Military Retirement Taxes (2026)

-- ✓ VA disability payments: Completely tax-free
+• βœ“ VA disability payments: Completely tax-free

-- ⚠ State income tax: 1% - 13.3% on income above exemption
+• ⚠ State income tax: 1% - 13.3% on income above exemption

-- ⚠ Cost of living: 38% above national average (2026)
+• ⚠ Cost of living: 38% above national average (2026)

-- ℹ Property tax: Disabled veteran exemptions available ($100K-$200K+)
+• β„Ή Property tax: Disabled veteran exemptions available ($100K-$200K+)

 Understanding California's Military Retirement Tax Exemption

-California is NOT a no-tax state, but it offers a significant partial exemption that protects most military retirement income from state taxes.
-In 2026, you can exclude up to $137,500 of military retirement pay from California taxable income (adjusted annually for inflation).
+California is NOT a no-tax state, but for the first time it offers a partial exclusion.
+For tax years 2025 through 2029 (SB 1407), you can exclude up to $20,000 of military retirement pay from California taxable income, as long as your AGI is under $125,000 single or $250,000 joint.

 2026 California Military Retirement Tax Rules (Detailed)